Every July and August

 Prof. Susan Moeller, director of the International Center for Media and the Public Agenda (ICMPA) and Stephen Salyer, President and CEO of the Salzburg Global Seminar.

-The Salzburg Academy on Media & Global Change
+The Salzburg Academy on Media & Global Change, founded in 2007,

 “How do media affect our understanding of ourselves, our cultures, our politics?” and